netascode/terraform-provider-fmc/docs/resources/device.md

 ### Required

-- `access_policy_id` (String) The currently assigned access control policy.
+- `access_policy_id` (String) The UUID of the assigned access control policy.
+For example `fmc_access_control_policy.example.id`.
-- `license_caps` (Set of String) Array of strings representing the license capabilities on the managed device.
+- `license_capabilities` (Set of String) Array of strings representing the license capabilities on the managed device.
 For registering FTD, the allowed values are: BASE (mandatory), THREAT, URLFilter, MALWARE, APEX, PLUS, VPNOnly.
 For Firepower ASA or NGIPSv devices, allowed values are: BASE, THREAT, PROTECT, CONTROL, URLFilter, MALWARE, VPN, SSL.
 - `name` (String) User-specified name, must be unique.
 Example: 'Device 01 - 192.168.0.152'
-- `reg_key` (String) Registration Key identical to the one previously configured on the device (`configure manager`).
+- `registration_key` (String) Registration Key identical to the one previously configured on the device (`configure manager`).

 ### Optional

 - `domain` (String) The name of the FMC domain
 - `host_name` (String) Hostname or IP address of the device.
 Either the host_name or nat_id must be present.
 - `nat_id` (String) (used for device registration behind NAT) If the device to be registered and the Firepower Management Center are separated by network address translation (NAT), set a unique string identifier.
-- `nat_policy_id` (String) The currently assigned NAT policy.
+- `nat_policy_id` (String) The UUID of the assigned NAT policy.
 - `performance_tier` (String) Performance tier for the managed device, applicable only to vFTD devices >=6.8.0.
   - Choices: `FTDv5`, `FTDv10`, `FTDv20`, `FTDv30`, `FTDv50`, `Legacy`
 - `prohibit_packet_transfer` (Boolean) Value true prohibits the device from sending packet data with events to the Firepower Management Center.
 Value false allows the transfer when a certain event is triggered.
 Not all traffic data is sent; connection events do not include a payload, only connection metadata.